parthshingari28/100DaysOfCode/README.md

 ## Day 68 : Oct 10, 2021

 **Today's progress**:learned about basic array operations, slicing, indexing and iterating over an array using numpy in python.

+## Day 69 : Oct 11, 2021

+**Today’s progress**: learned about searching, sorting and filters in numpy arrays.